Tinkerforge/doc/en/source/Hardware/Bricks/DC_Brick.rst

 .. warning::
   Keep in mind that the Brick switches automatically.
-So e.g. if you have a stack and remove your external battery connected to the Brick it will use the stack powersupply.
+So e.g. if you have a stack and remove your external battery connected to the Brick it will use the stack power supply.
 If you then enable the motor it is driver with the voltage supplied by the stack which might be higher then your battery voltage